pykong/MERLIn/README.md

       - batch_size: 64
 ```

-The above configuration define the following experiments:
+The above configuration defines the following experiments:

 1. `max_episodes: 1000`
-2. `max_episodes: 1000`, and `alpha: 0.01243`
+2. `max_episodes: 1000` and `alpha: 0.01243`
 3. `max_episodes: 333`, `gamma: 0.5` and `memory_size: 99000`
 4. `max_episodes: 333`, and `batch_size: 64`

 ### 2. Start training

-After defining at least one experiment as described in the previous section,
-start training by simply invoking the following command:
+After defining at least one experiment as described in the previous section, start training by simply invoking the following command:

 `poetry run train`

 #### Training in the background

-To start training in the background, to allow train to proceed beyond shell session,
-run the following script:
+To start training in the background, to allow training to proceed beyond the shell session, run the following script:

 `./scripts/traing_bg.sh`

-The script will also watch the generated log statements to provide continous console
+The script will also watch the generated log statements to provide continuous console
 output.

 ### 3. Results

 #### Console output

-During training the following outputs are continuously logged to the console:
+During training, the following outputs are continuously logged to the console:

 1. episode index
 2. epsilon